syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 In the [RadioGroup](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/radiobutton?view=net-maui-7.0) editor, the [RadioButton](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/radiobutton?view=net-maui-7.0) control is loaded.

-The `items` for [RadioButton](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/radiobutton?view=net-maui-7.0) is generated for `enum` and `List` data type properties.
-In order to add [RadioButton](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/radiobutton?view=net-maui-7.0) editor in the DataForm, you need to register editor as DataFormEditorType.RadioGroup for the required property by using the `RegisterEditor` method.
+The `ItemsSource` for the radio group editor is generated for `enum` data type property.
+In order to add `RadioButton` editor in the DataForm, you need to register editor as `DataFormEditorType.RadioGroup` for the required property by using the `RegisterEditor` method.

 **Support for enum data type**